What is the legal authority to assess real estate?

 What effect do foreclosures have on assessments?

 In calculating assessments for a particular tax year, the assessment office only takes into account bona fide property sales and not transfers that are distress related in any way (e.g. related to foreclosure).
 Foreclosure related sales generally include court ordered sales by public auction, short sales, and bank sales.
 Auction sales are rarely used for assessment purposes since the high bidder is usually the financial institution and the bid amount is the amount of the defaulted loan.
 Short sales and bank sales are considered, but only used if the key elements of a valid “market value” transaction are met.
 The effect of foreclosure related sales on the marketplace and, in turn, assessments, is often felt indirectly.
 These types of sales may be so numerous that typical traditional sellers in the area are forced to lower sale prices in order to sell their properties.

 If you disagree with your assessment, you may submit an administrative appeal whereby the City Assessor or a staff appraiser will review the calculation of your assessment and determine if a correction or revision is necessary.
 Administrative appeal forms can be downloaded from the following link Administrative Appeal Form.
 The deadline for filing an administrative appeal is in April of each year.

 You may also appeal to the Board of Equalization (BOE).
 BOE appeal forms can be downloaded from the City’s real estate web site at following link Board of Equalization Appeals Form.
-The deadline for filing a BOE appeal is July 1 of each year.
+The deadline for filing a BOE appeal is June 30, 2020.